What’s on this page?

 One important aspect of your visit is that you will be given information about your condition and you will have the opportunity to ask questions.
 Sometimes medication is appropriate in which case you may be given a prescription or advised to contact your own GP for a prescription.
 You will usually be given a prescription which can be dispensed by the hospital pharmacy, or you may be advised to consult your own doctor for this.
 You will generally only be issued with a small supply of medication and will need to obtain further prescriptions from your GP.

 In some cases, the medication prescribed will need careful monitoring, usually by blood tests with your GP.
 In this case you will be given a monitoring booklet to record the results from these blood tests.
 Regular blood tests are often required when taking many of the disease-modifying treatments used in rheumatology and it is important that you have these tests – you will be told how often tests are needed for your treatment program.
-The blood tests can be done at the ????hospital Pathology Department, or by a practice nurse, district nurse or phlebotomist at your GP practice.
+The blood tests can be done at the hospital or by a practice nurse, district nurse or phlebotomist at your GP practice.
 You will need to check if your surgery provides this service.
-Click here for more information about blood monitoring.

 Sometimes you will be referred for physiotherapy or for occupational therapy.